Family Psychiatric Mental Health Nurse Practitioner (PMHNP)

 Nurses must be prepared to direct and provide quality-based, cost-effective care.
 In the 21st century, knowledge, competency, and clinical and information technology are the indicators of a successful professional nurse.
 The Master of Science in Nursing degree does and will make a difference!
 The Southern Miss PMHNP Program provides a scientific and research-based curriculum that prepares practitioners.

 UNIQUE PROGRAM FEATURES

-The online program of study is designed to prepare graduate nurses to provide adult mental health care in diverse community health settings.
+The online program of study is designed to prepare graduate nurses to provide family mental health care in diverse community health settings.
 Study is focused on individual group and family interventions.
 Upon completion of the program, the graduate is qualified to apply for the certification examination as a nurse practitioner.
 The Family Psychiatric Mental Health Nurse Practitioner program of study may be taken full-time or part-time.
-Students may complete the full-time program of study in six semesters.
+Students may complete the full-time program of study in five semesters.

 HEALTH CARE ALLIANCES

 A variety of acute and community-based health care systems in Mississippi serve as clinical education arenas for students.

 All students admitted to the Family Psychiatric Mental Health Nurse Practitioner Program take courses from the graduate core as well as PMHNP courses.
 The core courses are designed to enable the student to study the problems and concerns of a specialized area of nursing from a theoretical perspective.
 Core courses may be completed on a part-time basis prior to admission to the PMHNP program.
 All students also take a designated number of courses from their area of study.
 These courses provide students with the opportunity to develop competence and expertise as a psychiatric mental health nurse practitioner.

 Post-Master’s Certification is available for MSN graduates

 who desire to obtain additional education in this emphasis area.